What Is the Value Betting Strategy?

 Probability Estimation

-The emphasis is on assessing the realistic likelihood relative to the odds offered.
+Focus is placed on assessing the realistic probability of an outcome relative to the odds offered.

 Identifying Discrepancies

-Focus is placed on instances where perceived risk and potential return differ.
+Attention is given to situations where perceived risk and potential return do not align.

 Sustainable Profitability

 The approach relies on comparing the assessed probability of an outcome with the market odds.
-When the offered return exceeds the implied risk, this difference can represent potential value.
+When the potential return exceeds the implied risk, this may indicate value.

-Consider a sports event where a team is believed to have a 50% chance of winning.
-This corresponds to fair odds of 2.00.
+Consider a sports event where a team is estimated to have a 50% chance of winning, which corresponds to fair odds of 2.00.

-If the bookmaker provides odds of 2.20, this suggests a favourable expectation.
+If the bookmaker offers odds of 2.20, this suggests a potential edge.
 The calculation is as follows:

-• Estimated probability: 50% or 0.50 — based on personal analysis or statistical modelling.
+• Estimated probability: 50% or 0.50 — based on analysis or statistical modelling.

 • Expected value (EV): (0.50 × 2.20) - 1 = +0.10 or +10% — indicating a statistical edge over time.

-Repeating this type of selection under similar conditions may result in an average return of 10% relative to the stake.
+Repeating similar selections under consistent conditions may produce an average long-term return of around 10% relative to stake.

 Example using favourable odds: